ThumulaPerera/ThumulaPerera/README.md

 ### Hey there 👋
 #### I'm Thumula
-#### an undegradute at Department of Computer Science & Engineering, UoM

 ---

-I'm an working on making the transition from Wandering how the magic happens in computers to making the magic happen in computers
+I'm working on making the transition from Wandering how the magic happens in computers to making the magic happen in computers

 ---